carolekoziol/recipes/docs/breakfast/french_crepe_filling.md

 - sugar (honey/maple), to taste
 - cinnamon, to taste
 - lemon juice, to taste

-** Instructions **

-1. In a small bowl, combine sugar and cinnamon.
-2. Add in the apples to coat them.
-Let it rest while cooking crepe (about 10-20 minutes).
-3. Heat apples on medium heat in a skillet.

-### 3. Apple Cinnamon Cream Filling

-** Ingredients **

-- 3 apples, cored and peeled, chopped
-- sugar (honey/maple), to taste
-- cinnamon, to taste
-- lemon juice, to taste
 - Dash salt

+** Optional, for a thicker sauce **

 - 2 tablespoons cornstarch
 - 2 tablespoon of cold water

 ** Instructions **

-1. In a small pot over medium heat, combine and stir to dissolve the sugar, cornstarch, cinnamon, salt and cold water.
+1. In a small pot over medium heat, combine and stir to dissolve the sugar, cinnamon, salt and, optionally, cornstarch, and cold water.
 3. Stir in the apples and lemon juice.
 Cook and stir often until the apples have softened and liquid has thickened (about 5 minutes).

 ## Cream Filling Recipes